Cemetery Grants & Funding: Complete Guide (Updated for 2026)

 Adopt-a-plot programs allow community members to sponsor maintenance of historic or abandoned graves, creating ongoing revenue streams while preserving cemetery history.
 These programs work best when combined with recognition opportunities and regular communication about maintenance activities.

-Monument and Memorial Sales Revenue
+Monument and Memorial Sales

-Rather than relying solely on third-party monument dealers, many cemeteries establish their own memorial programs by partnering directly with monument manufacturers.
+Rather than relying solely on third-party monument dealers, many cemeteries establish their own memorial programs by partnering directly with manufacturers.
 This approach allows cemeteries to offer competitive pricing while maintaining quality control and generating additional revenue.
 In-house programs typically include design consultation, installation services, and inventory management of popular monument styles.

 - Flat bronze markers for traditional burial sections